Scenario:

 Question:

 Images can also be imported via ResourceImportTool.exe, however it creates new image resources, and cannot replace existing ones.
 Default location of ResourceImportTool on PS is "C:\Program Files\Altiris\Altiris Agent\Agents\Deployment\Tools\ResourceImportTool.exe" if Deployment Solution Package Server is installed.
-If the original package server is not longer available but there is another package server that still have a downloaded copy of the image package(s) file(s), you can use the ResourceImportTool.exe to grab the files from that existing location.
+If the original package server is no longer available but there is another package server that still have a downloaded copy of the image package(s) file(s), you can use the ResourceImportTool.exe to grab the files from that existing location.

 Question: